-The three grayed-out status icons in the bottom section will each turn green when its requirements have been fulfilled.
+The three grayed-out status icons in the bottom section will each turn green when the prerequisites for upload have been fulfilled.
 The action icons in the top section will become active when the appropriate information has been provided, e.g., providing an identifier or the title and author/creator will activate the "Lookup" icon.
 That Lookup function is the same as that for Single File Upload (above).